Cpt-Dingus/blog-page/Radio knowledge collection-WIP.md

 - **Doppler tracking when it is not needed** -> Signals covered here such as APT and HRPT were designed to be thin enough to not need doppler tracking, **DON'T BOTHER DOING IT, IT IS NOT NEEDED.**

 - **Blindly maxxing the gain setting** -> Upping the gain only makes the signal louder up to a certain point, after which it starts amplifying the noise floor much more than actual signals.
 This leads to them being drowned out.
-Turn it up only until you see, that the signal isn't getting any stronger (Use SNR, NOT its position on the FSR).
+Turn it up only until you see, that the signal isn't getting any stronger (Use SNR, NOT its position on the fft).

 - **Turning on automatic gain control (AGC)** -> AGC was designed for much wider broadcasts such as DVB-T (Terrestrial TV) than the signals described in this page.
 It *won't* recognize the signals and end up cranking the gain up way higher than needed which ends up drowning the signal out.